wizardbusiness/Data-Structures-And-Algotrithms/dataStructures/README.md

 - same as insert
 - return node or just value?
   Delete:
     - Tricky
     - Recursive
     - Base return root if root is null
     - While loop to search child branch for new node to replace deleted node at its location in bst.
-- Use delete method to remove nodes.
+    - Use delete method to remove nodes. // doesnt work in strict mode

 _Graphs_